AMD's Path To Datacenter Revenue Growth And How It Impacts Intel

 Final thoughts

-Though the scope of gains likely remains limited, we believe that reaching a figure of 5% to 10% industry volumes is attainable over a 12-month time frame and would be additive to AMD's financial results, as we estimate that Intel's datacenter revenues from strictly MPUs are appx. $14.96 billion.
-This is the total size of the market, and of that figure if AMD were to take 5% to 10% share we would expect revenue contribution of $750 million to $1.5 billion to AMD's net sales.
+Though the scope of gains likely remains limited, we believe that reaching a figure of 5% to 10% industry volumes is attainable over a 12-month time frame and would be additive to AMD's financial results, as we estimate that Intel's datacenter revenues from strictly MPUs are approximately $14.96 billion.
+This is the total size of the market and of that figure if AMD were to take 5% to 10% share, we would expect revenue contribution of $750 million to $1.5 billion to AMD's net sales.

-However, we have yet to integrate datacenter specific contribution into our financial model, and we will publish a revised financial model soon.
+However, we have yet to integrate datacenter specific contribution into our financial model and we will publish a revised financial model soon.

 We continue to reiterate our top semiconductor pick designation on AMD and our $19.53 price target (15.7x FY'18 Dil.
 EPS).